 - 1. Are the allocated direct cost and/or indirect cost categories, and the method of allocation of each, defined as well as documented in writing in the agency's Cost Allocation and/or Indirect Cost Plan? - 2.
 Was the plan (or plans) available for review when requested? - 3.
 Were the allocated and/or indirect costs actually allocated in a manner consistent with the respective plans? - 4.
-Do the costs meet the criteria for allowability found in the applicable federal cost principle circulars and/or the DWD Financial Management Manual (see http://dwd.wisconsin.gov/det/contractsgrants/default.htmany additional guidance issued by DET or DVR): - a.
+Do the costs meet the criteria for allowability found in the applicable federal cost principle circulars and any additional guidance issued by DET or DVR: - a.
 Do the agency's accounting records support the costs? - b.
 Are the costs supported by adequate documentation? - c.
 Are the costs that are included in the Cost Allocation and/or Indirect Cost Plan only those costs not charged directly? - 5.
 Do the total costs charged, whether direct, allocated direct or indirect, equal the actual total costs incurred?
 Are the costs properly reported? - 6.
 Is the basis used to charge programs with their direct, allocated direct and/or indirect costs an equitable measure of the extent to which the cost incurred actually benefits the program to which it is charged?
 NOTE: No costs are to be charged to programs on the basis of funds available or revenue received. - 7.
-Were the allocated direct costs and/or indirect costs charged based on actual costs incurred rather than budgeted costs? - 8.
-Did a program's equitable share of indirect cost reimbursement comply with any limitations contained in the grant agreement/contract?
-NOTE: When the grant agreement/contract limits the amount of reimbursement and the amount charged is greater than the available reimbursement the excess charges cannot be shifted to some other program.
+Were the allocated direct costs and/or indirect costs charged based on actual costs incurred rather than budgeted costs?

+8. Did a program's equitable share of indirect cost reimbursement comply with any limitations contained in the grant agreement/contract?
+NOTE: When the grant agreement/contract limits the amount of reimbursement and the amount charged is greater than the available reimbursement, the excess charges cannot be shifted to some other program.